 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required with a briefing every year.
-Separate training is provided to all new staff on appointment.
-The DSL will attend training to enable them to fulfil their role.
+Separate training is provided to all new staff on appointment as part of the induction process.
+The DSL will attend training at least every other year to enable them to fulfil their role.